 7 Strategies to Reduce Your Holiday Stress

 That’s why it’s important to consider the alternatives.
-Rather than focus on the unavoidable aspects of stress, here are a few suggestions to help you to lower your stress levels and put some fun back into your festivities.
+Rather than focus on the unavoidable aspects of stress, here are a few suggestions to help lower your stress levels and put some fun back into your festivities.

 - Self-Care– For many, when our to-do lists begin to multiply, the first items to get the boot are ones related to our personal health and well-being.
 Let me be clear: December is NOT the time to take shortcuts when it comes to self-care.
 Make the time to rest, get a massage, take a hot bath, practice deep breathing, pray and meditate, feed yourself well, get together with friends, read a good book, take a walk outdoors, and get to bed early.
 Setting self-care as a priority is non-negotiable.

 - Synchronize– Organizing holiday schedules serves several purposes.
 First, it alleviates stress as it provides us with the feeling of control over our circumstances.
 Seeing things in print and in do-able chunks takes the stress out of the unknown.
-Also, when our errands, activities, and events are written down, it’s easier to group them for practicality purposes.
+Also, when our errands, activities, and events are written down, it’s easier to group them for practical purposes.
 We can synchronize our activities to maximize our accomplishments and minimize effort.
 Getting an objective view of your errands may lead you to group them together in ways that reduce your time, money, and energy expenditures.

 - Significance– Focus your efforts on activities that are truly important to you – not ones that you think should be important.
 Sometimes we use money as a measurement of value rather than time.
 Meaning, we value the money invested in a gift or an activity over the time or effort we’ve invested.
 Practical homemade gifts can be viewed as frugal, but they also represent the significance you place on the recipient.